 Dental Crowns - Schenectady, NY • Capital District

 Natural wear and tear, decay, and even an accident can all leave a tooth looking and feeling far from its best, but for Capital District residents who are dealing with problem teeth, Capital Smiles has the solution you need: dental crowns in Schenectady.
-Dr. Page and Dr. Lieberman both have an extensive amount of training in the field of restorative dentistry, meaning they’re able to design and place customized crowns to ensure the health, beauty, and longevity of our patients’ smiles.
+Dr. Page has an extensive amount of training in the field of restorative dentistry, meaning she is able to design and place customized crowns to ensure the health, beauty, and longevity of our patients’ smiles.

 “Dr. Page is amazing.
 This is my second big procedure with her, and I can't say enough about her drive to give you the best results possible while being friendly and personable.
 Would recommend her dentistry to anyone and everyone!”